What You’ll Learn 🧩

 14 </CaptionPanel>

-With the code above we will add CaptionPanel to the first column of our main Grid.
-This is done by adding Grid.Column="0"
+Next, we add a CaptionPanel to the first column of our main Grid using Grid.Column="0"

 1 <CaptionPanel Grid.Column="1" Title="Latch criteria settings">